securitykiss-com/gossl/README.md

     -out client.crt -set_serial 01 -sha256 -req -days 365

 The differences are:
-- does not depend on openssl, only Go standard library
+- does not depend on openssl, only Go standard library, compiled to standalone binary
 - can specify certificate start date (openssl always takes current time)
 - can specify certificate period in years, days, hours and minutes (openssl only days)